Sierra Leone: Post-Mudslides and Floods Needs Assessment and Recovery Framework

 The government of Sierra Leone requested support to undertake a Post-Mudslides and Floods Rapid Needs Assessment and to develop a Floods Recovery Framework, with funding from the ACP-EU NDRR Program.

-The Rapid Needs Assessment started on 24 August.
-The assessment aimed to
+The Rapid Needs Assessment began on 24 August 2017.
+The assessment had the following objectives:

 - Analyze the damage, economic loss, effects and impact of the disaster and identify recovery needs across identified sectors;